Rockies vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- When it comes to the over/under, the Rockies and their opponents are 5-5-0 in their last 10 games.

-- The Rockies have gone 2-1-0 against the runline over their past 10 contests (three of those contests had a runline set by bookmakers).
-Colorado games have gone under the set point total three consecutive times, and the average total during this span was 8.3 runs.
+- The Rockies have gone 1-1-0 against the runline over their past 10 games (two of those contests had a runline set by bookmakers).
+Colorado games have finished below the set point total four times in a row, and the average total in this streak was nine runs.

 Rockies Betting Records & Stats

-- The moneyline set for this matchup implies the Rockies have a 37% chance of coming away with a victory in the contest.
+- The Rockies have an implied victory probability of 41.7% according to the moneyline set for this matchup.

-- Games involving Colorado have gone over the total set by sportsbooks in 39 of 90 chances this season.
+- So far this season, Colorado and its opponents have hit the over in 39 of its 91 games with a total.

-- The Rockies have an against the spread record of 10-8-0 in 18 games with a line this season.
+- The Rockies have posted a record of 10-8-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!